nkrusch/recontext/notes/related.md

 # Related Works

+Note: we are only interested in approaches with an implementation, since it would not be possible to do comparisons otherwise.

 ### [TaCLe](https://github.com/ML-KULeuven/tacle) [@paramonov2017]

 Investigates a "Tabular Constraint Learning Problem" over rows and columns of tabular (numeric/string) data.